Abuelyouser/Python/README.md

 # Python-Notes

-*funcitons that i wrote make life easier
-*problems that i solved by myself
+*funcitons and scripts that i wrote make life easier *problems that i solved by myself